yelselmiao/Airbnb-New-User-Bookings/README.md

 * **Data**: this folder stores the data and modeling outcomes:
   * [airbnb_cleaned.Rdata](\Data\airbnb_cleaned.Rdata): the final cleaned dataset]
   * [rf_results.RData](\Data\rf_results.RData): the results of the random forest models, including the misclassification rates of 50% and 80% prediction interval, rate misclassification of the point prediction, AUC, and the interval score for each random forest model
+  * [rf_model_objects.RData](https://drive.google.com/file/d/1ujC5eLZP8lob5y57CtPvHZrTrkW7FHor/view?usp=sharing): these are four fitted random forest model objects.
+Since it's too big for Github, we uploaded to Google.
+You may click on the link and download it to take a closer look at the model
   * [rfe_1.Rdata](\Data\rfe_1.Rdata), [rfe_2.Rdata](\Data\rfe_2.Rdata), [rfe_3.Rdata](\Data\rfe_3.Rdata), [rfe_4.Rdata](\Data\rfe_4.Rdata), and [rfe_5.Rdata](\Data\rfe_5.Rdata): the random forest recursive feature elimination object for each fold
   * [train_users_2.csv](\Data\train_users_2.csv): the original `user` dataset
-  * [session.csv](https://drive.google.com/file/d/1l24LMftgIZfgZjAno8dELdJEsGuK0mPJ/view): the original `session` dataset
+  * [session.csv](https://drive.google.com/file/d/1l24LMftgIZfgZjAno8dELdJEsGuK0mPJ/view): the original `session` dataset; it is big for Github as well.
+You may need to download it if you would lik to run [1_Data_Cleaning_and_EDA](https://github.com/yelselmiao/Airbnb-New-User-Bookings/blob/master/Code/Data_Cleaning_and_EDA.Rmd)

 * **Figures**: some plots of visualizations
 * **Presentation**: slides of the presentation